Lansoprazole vs. Omeprazole: Similarities and Differences

 You can buy proton-pump inhibitors (PPIs), like Lansoprazole or Omeprazole, to treat and prevent excess stomach acid.
 What are the similarities and differences between Omeprazole and Lansoprazole?

-Lansoprazole and Omeprazole belong to the family of PPI drugs.
+Lansoprazole and Omeprazole belong to the family of proton pump inhibitors (PPI’s).
 Both work by reducing the stomach acid secreted by glands in the stomach lining.

-But most people with acid reflux use Omeprazole than Lansoprazole.
-Lansoprazole and Omeprazole share several side effects, including headaches, diarrhoea, and stomach pain.
+Lansoprazole and Omeprazole share a similar side effect profile, including tolerable side effects such as headaches, diarrhoea, and stomach pain.

-The main difference between Omeprazole and Lansoprazole is the dosage.
+Omeprazole and Lansoprazole come in different dosages.
 Omeprazole comes in three strengths.
-If your doctor prescribes Omeprazole, buy Losec MUPS 10 mg, 20 mg, or 40 mg.
+Your doctor can prescribe Omeprazole, 10 mg, 20 mg, or 40 mg.

 The recommended dose for treating acid reflux is Omeprazole 20 mg once daily.
-This dosage can deliver positive results within four weeks.
+The length of treatment can be from 10 days to 8 weeks, although some patients may require this for longer.

-You can buy Lansoprazole 15 mg, 20 mg, or 30 mg gastro-resistant tablets to relieve acid reflux.
+Lansoprazole comes in 15 mg or 30 mg gastro-resistant tablets to relieve acid reflux.
 If your doctor prescribes 30 mg of Lansoprazole daily, you can take a single 30 mg tablet or one 15 mg tablet in the morning and another in the evening.

 Never increase your omeprazole or lansoprazole dose before talking to your doctor or pharmacist.